ictvoip/ictvoip-docs/docs/source/getting_started/quick_install.rst

 1) Create new Provider/PBX (i.e Telnyx - FusionPBX)  (you would require a server module for your PBX or provider)
 2) Import and map your Tariff or Rate Card CSV from your VoIP provider.
-   (required mapped column fields - Description/Prefix/RateValue/Increment)
+   Attention to the required mapped column fields from your providers CSV:
+   /Description/Prefix/RateValue/Increment/
 3) Setting up your Package Rates (you would require a server module for your PBX or provider)
  a) Select the VoIP Product you created earlier here:   `FusionPBX Server Module <#fusionpbx-server-module>`_